rauc/rauc/docs/concept/update-concept.rst

 Slot name suffix of images must match the slot group name (slot.group.#).

+The ``sha`` entry provides the slot images hash while the ``filename`` entry provides the name of the slots update image.
+The filename suffix should match the file system type.

+..
+TODO: Some words how multi-bundle updates might work

 Slot status file
 ----------------

 A slot status file is placed in the root of every slot containing a file system.
 It describes the current version of the content in this slot.
-The updater compares the version to the one it provides and skips update if their version is identical to save time.

 Example: